-Twenty percent of Americans are “extremely” stressed according to a recent Forbes article.
-Some cite concerns about money, relationships, or their job, but whatever the reason, too much stress for extended periods of time can cause major health issues.
+According to a recent Forbes article, twenty percent of Americans are “extremely” stressed.
+Some cite concerns about money, relationships, or their job, but whatever the reason, too much stress for extended periods can cause significant health issues.

 What Is Stress?

-Years ago, stress kept people out of harm’s way or prepared them to fight as they faced life-or-death situations on a regular basis.
+Years ago, stress kept people out of harm’s way or prepared them to fight as they faced life-or-death situations regularly.
 In today’s world, the stressors are different.
-Rushing to work in eight lanes of traffic is stressful but not life threatening.
-Though your brain understands this, the body’s natural responses remain the same, so it prepares to flee or fight, neither of which are necessary reactions during a commute.
-This leads to a range of health problems from trouble sleeping to anxiety to weight gain.
+Rushing to work in eight lanes of traffic is stressful but not life-threatening.
+Though your brain understands this, the body’s natural responses remain the same, preparing to flee or fight, neither of which are necessary reactions during a commute.
+It leads to various health problems, from trouble sleeping to anxiety to weight gain.
 So what does one do to prevent these side effects?

 Recognize Stress Triggers

 The first step to managing stress is recognizing your triggers.
 Some triggers are external, such as a nosy, gossiping neighbor, but others are internal and self-generated, such as worrying about things beyond your control.
-Identifying what causes your stress allows you to manage it in a productive way.
-For example, you could avoid your neighbor whenever possible and keep conversations to a quick, “Hi, have a great day,” or you could change your attitude toward your neighbor.
+Identifying what causes your stress allows you to manage it productively.
+For example, you could avoid your neighbor whenever possible and keep conversations to a quick, “Hi, have a great day,” or change your attitude toward your neighbor.

-Unfortunately, there are some situations in which neither of these options work.
+Unfortunately, there are some situations in which neither of these options works.
 For example, you can’t avoid an unpleasant boss.
-If stress starts to have a negative effect on your quality of life, it’s time to do something about it.
-Consider learning coping mechanisms and relaxation strategies help reduce stress.
-Meditation and yoga are both proven stress relievers and easy to incorporate into your daily life.
+If stress starts to harm your quality of life, it’s time to do something about it.
+Consider learning coping mechanisms and relaxation strategies to help reduce stress.
+Meditation and yoga are proven stress relievers and easy to incorporate into your daily life.
 Talking to a close friend, or if necessary, a therapist can also help you learn new ways to manage your stress and gain control over it.